markup-theme/markup-theme/docs/md/_sources/md.md.txt

 # Formatting Guide: Markdown

-This is the formatting guide for Markdown as it may be used with the MARKUP theme.
+This is the formatting guide for Markdown as it may be used with MARKUP.

 ```eval_rst
 * :ref:`admonitions`